 Free Walking Tour Cali

-This statue of Christ is overlooking Cali and prides himself being only 12 meters shorter than the one in Rio.
+This statue of Christ is overlooking Cali and prides itself on being only 12 meters shorter than the one in Rio de Janeiro.

 After climbing uphill and downhill a couple of times, we’ve had it and decided to pay Cristo Rey a visit.
-This Christ is overlooking Cali and prides himself being only 12 meters shorter than the one in Rio.
-Hm, I personally find 12 meters a lot.
-Anyway, we got on one of these busses I always thought existed only in clay and miniature size.
+This Christ is overlooking Cali and prides himself on being only 12 meters shorter than the one in Rio.
+Hmm, I personally find 12 meters a lot.
+Anyway, we got on one of these buses I always thought existed only in clay and miniature size.
 But no, they are real, and passengers and goods are actually stacked according to the clay miniature models.

 The bus ride is a truly Colombian experience and great fun, but it doesn’t bring you all the way up to Christ.
-The last 1.5 miles you’re on your own hiking uphill – in our case at 1 p.m. sweating and swearing.
+For the last 1.5 miles, you’re on your own hiking uphill – in our case at 1 p.m. sweating and swearing.
 No wonder the construction worker at the site we passed presumed we were German.
 I hardly see any other nation walking uphill in the blistering sun around noon in South America.